CramBL/fastPASTA/examples.md

 ```shell
 fastpasta MYDATAFILE.raw check sanity --output-stats mystats.json --stats-format json
 ```
-TOML is also supported, and is usually much more readbale than JSON.
+TOML is also supported, and is usually much more readable than JSON.

 </details>